nyh3/tp/docs/UserGuide.md

 4. Type in the Modular_Credit/Expected grade for each module taken.
 Example: `4/A+` and `2/b+`.
 Modular credit should be a non-negative integer value between 0 and 12.
-5. Your GPA will be automatically calculated afterwards.
+5. Your GPA will be automatically calculated afterward.

 ### Timetable
 The timetable tracker allows you to store, view and delete classes you